archfrog/KioskForge/docs/Guide.md

 | Wi-Fi boost      | `wifi_boost`      | This should probably be disabled (`false`) as local websites require no LAN access.      |

 [^1]: The `command` option is a bit peculiar.
 You need to specify a `file://` URL to tell Chromium that it is displaying local files.
-The URL needs to be *carefully* specified as the kiosk will fail to display anything if it is wrong.
-Let's say that you've set `user_name` to `test` and `user_folder` equal to `Website`.
-Then your URL needs to be: `file:///home/test/Website/index.html`, which is the value that you should give in the `command` option.
+The URL needs to be written *carefully* as the kiosk will fail to display anything if it is wrong.
+Let's say that you've set `user_folder` equal to `Website`.
+Then your URL needs to be: `file:///home/kiosk/Website/index.html`, which is the value that you should give in the `command` option.

 You still need to supply values for all the other options that are described in the kiosk file (`*.kiosk`).